 - Sift flour, baking powder and salt.
 Give it a whisk and set aside.

-- In a standing mixer fitted with a whisk attachment add in 1 1/2 cups sugar and eggs.
+- In a stand mixer fitted with a whisk attachment add in 1 1/2 cups sugar and eggs.

 - Mix on high for about 8 minutes or until thickened.

 - In a large bowl add the fresh orange juice, olive oil, and orange blossom water if using.

 - Add sour cream to your stand mixer and mix to incorporated.